backstage/backstage/beps/0009-cli-modularization/README.md

 As a user/integrator/admin, I would like to be able to add functionality to the Backstage CLI.
 Examples of this might be wanting additional templates for creating plugins, new build plugins, entity catalog validation, etc. While I could create my own CLI that sits on top of or adjacent to the Backstage CLI, that's confusing for users and means that I have to own the scaffolding of that new CLI.

-As a 3rd party plugin developer, I'd also like to be able to write CLI plugins that can be easily integrated with a customer's Backstage CLI instance.
+As a 3rd party plugin developer, I'd also like to be able to write CLI commands that can be easily integrated with a customer's Backstage CLI instance.
 Owning a completely separate CLI is cumbersome and can be a poor DX, as can owning the integration layers for communicating with a Backstage instance.
-By building a plugin instead of an entire new CLI, I get a full CLI experience and I can tie into standard dependencies for the integration layers for free.
+By creating a new command instead of an entire new CLI, I get a full CLI experience and I can tie into standard dependencies for the integration layers for free.

 ### Goals